Panic disorder is an anxiety disorder where you regularly have sudden attacks of panic or fear.

-But for someone with panic disorder, feelings of anxiety, stress and panic occur regularly and at any time, often for no apparent reason.
+But someone with panic disorder has feelings of anxiety, stress and panic regularly and at any time, often for no apparent reason.

 Symptoms of panic disorder

 Anxiety is a feeling of unease.
 It can range from mild to severe, and can include feelings of worry and fear.
-The most severe form of anxiety is panic.
+Panic is the most severe form of anxiety.